The features described in this video require a paid SOLOPHP subscription. Please click here to subscribe or login if you are already a subscriber.

 Credits: Video Training produced by Brian Teeman

 The first thing you are going to need to do is to create what Amazon S3 calls a Bucket.
-Give your Bucket a unique name ensuring that you don't use any upper case letters or spaces.
-I usually use the domain name and select the region where you want to store your bucket. and click Create.
+Give your Bucket a unique name, ensuring that you don't use any upper case letters or spaces.
+I usually use the domain name.
+Select the region where you want to store your bucket and click Create.

 Now that you have created your Bucket you will need to create your Security Access keys.

-To configure Akeeba Solo to now use S3 as the storage location for the backups we must first select Configuration.
+To configure Akeeba Backup to now use S3 as the storage location for the backups, we must first select Configuration.

 We now need to enter our Access Key which we created earlier and the Secret Key that goes with it.

 Finally we need to enter the Bucket name and the Amazon S3 region.